w3c/Guide/meetings/workshops.md

 ## Proposing a Workshop {#Proposing}

 Most workshops to date have been proposed by the W3C Technical Staff, in particular, members of the W3C Strategy Team.
-Workshops being planned are publicly visible on the [W3C Strategy Funnel](https://github.com/w3c/strategy/projects/2).
+Workshops being planned are publicly visible on the [W3C Strategy Team's Incubation Pipeline (Funnel)](https://github.com/orgs/w3c/projects/97).

 In the planning phase, each workshop is maintained as an issue on GitHub.
 For example, here is the issue for the [Inclusive XR workshop](https://github.com/w3c/strategy/issues/175).